fabianwennink/IconCaptcha-PHP/README.md

 The icons used in this project are made by [BlendIcons](https://blendicons.com/).

 ## License
-This project is licensed under the <a href="https://github.com/fabianwennink/jQuery-Icon-Captcha-Plugin/blob/master/LICENSE">MIT</a> license.
+This project is licensed under the [MIT](https://www.fabianwennink.nl/projects/IconCaptcha/license) license.